-In yet another example of why the attorneys at The Spitz Law Firm advise our clients not to post on social media websites during the pendency of their lawsuits, a federal district court in Michigan upheld a hospital’s termination of an employee who posted pictures of her vacation while she was out on medical leave under the Family and Medical Leave Act (FMLA).
+In yet another example of why the attorneys at Spitz, The Employee’s Law Firm advise our clients not to post on social media websites during the pendency of their lawsuits, a federal district court in Michigan upheld a hospital’s termination of an employee who posted pictures of her vacation while she was out on medical leave under the Family and Medical Leave Act (FMLA).
 In Lineberry v.
 Richards, the court held that the hospital’s actions in firing an employee who was on FMLA leave did not violate the FMLA.
 The employee had posted photos on her personal Facebook page about vacation activities that were inconsistent with her medical restrictions.
 To make matters worse, the employee subsequently lied about those activities.

 The FMLA is a federal law that prohibits employers from discriminating against or retaliating against employees for taking FMLA leave.
 The FMLA further provides that an employee returning from such leave shall be reinstated to his or her employment position or an equivalent position.
 However, an employer can avoid liability under the FMLA by demonstrating that its decision to terminate an employee was motivated by legitimate business reasons, and not related to the employee’s decision to take leave under the FMLA.